-Boot Lock Screen The Boot Lock authentication screen appears on ODE-enabled devices on any power- up/restart cycle when the device is configured for Secure Start-up.
-Related to ODE.
-Device Lock Screen Android Lock Screen The Device Lock Screen is the Android OS lock screen (as opposed to the Boot Lock screen).
+Device Lock Screen Android Lock Screen The Device Lock Screen is the Android OS lock screen.
 File-Based Encryption (FBE) FBE allowed files to be encrypted with different keys and unlocked individually based on different authentication/access controls.
 This is implemented as part of the ext4 or f2fs file system (using fscrypt).
-The Note10 devices use f2fs.
 Firmware Over-the-air (FOTA) Firmware Over-the-air is a term for the process of updating the firmware (operating system and services) on the device via a wireless connection as opposed to a wired (i.e. USB) connection.
-On-Device Encryption (ODE) On-Device Encryption is a Full-Disk Encryption solution for Android devices where the user data partition is encrypted at the block level.
-This is implemented with dm-crypt.
-When Secure Start-up is enabled, the user must authenticate to the Boot Lock Screen before Android will start.
-Related to Boot Lock Screen.
+Personal Profile The personal profile is the common Android user on the device, such as when the device is first setup.
+While the name implies this space is for the end user and not the Enterprise, this can be configured as needed by the MDM.
+This is in contrast to a work profile.
+Work Profile The work profile is a second profile on a device created specifically by the MDM and used to segment enterprise data from what may be personal data.
+The work profile maintains separate authentication to access any apps or data stored within.